JDeeth/DCSZap/README.md

 are ignored and can be used for comments.

 End-of-line comments start with `#` and are displayed when the script runs.

+## Contributing

+If you've written a DCSZap script and you'd like it to be included as an example, please let me know (via an issue, pull request, Discord, or forum) and I'd be delighted to include it with attribution.

+Ideas, bugfixes, pull requests etc are all welcome too, preferably via GitHub.

 ## Next steps